Seniors - Neglected, Used (Abused?) by Families

 Or, here we have another example among our acquaintances, with this aging lady who has made it a family tradition to cook a gourmet Sunday dinner for her sons and a daughter with their respective families.

-While they are well educated people, and I am talking doctors and a lawyer, so some mysterious reasons they are failing to notice how that tradition has been long overdue to stop because their mother is now in her early eighties.
+While they are well educated people, and I am talking doctors and a lawyer, so for some mysterious reasons they are failing to notice how that tradition has been long overdue to stop because their mother is now in her early eighties.
 It simply beats me that they are waiting to be told that maybe it's time for them to start reversing the tradition and inviting their old mother for Sunday dinners.

 A Secret Fear